 The real problem with this, other than it being horribly dull, was the difficulty getting in and out of the holes.
 As E.T’s design was so poor it would often take lengthy periods of time to get out of a random hole you had fallen into.
 Many of which contained no phone pieces.
 And then you’d get kidnapped again.

 Anticipating huge sales Atari went ahead and got 4 million+ cartridges produced for the Christmas release.
 Predictably enough, when it came out the company enjoyed strong sales.
 Then the backlash began.

 The game was (and still is) so unspeakably awful that dumbfounded customers began sending the cartridges back to Atari.
 Critically maligned as it was, Atari now had the problem of millions of spare cartridges to deal with.

 Their weird solution (and we’re really not making this up) was to use a landfill in a desert in New Mexico where they crushed all the remaining cartridges and heaved them into the hole.

 Cement was poured over this lot to forever seal the fate of E.T the videogame (although many at Atari still downplay this element of the story).
 The whole debacle probably contributed to the videogame market crash of 1983, and Atari’s loss of control of the industry.

 There are still thousands of copies of E.T in circulation and it has a cult following of sorts if you were insane enough to want to hunt one down.
 Of course, video game/movie tie-ins still continue in the now hugely successful games industry.
 Most of them are still awful.

-Additional: In 2014 Microsoft went and made a full documentary film (Atari: Game Over) on the subject, which is insightful on what happened with the game.
-Here’s the trailer – enjoy!
+Finally, the story did reach a conclusion.
+In 2014 Microsoft went and made a full documentary film (Atari: Game Over) on the subject, which is insightful on what happened with the game.